Damala Hagare: Recent History

 In November 2005, the Sanaag region was reported to be experiencing water shortages, and Damala Hagare was one of the worst affected areas.

 In March 2013, a peace conference between the Warsangali and Dhulbahante clans was held in Damara Hagare.

 In September 2014, Somaliland's Defense Minister attempted to attend a meeting of the Warsangali clans in Hingalol, but was unable to do so and was stranded in Damara Hagale.

 In May 2019, Somaliland and Puntland troops clashed in Damala Hagare.
 The total number of dead on both sides is estimated at nine.
 In June, the Somaliland army deployed troops, including armored vehicles, to Yubbe, Hadaftimo, and Damala Hagare for border security from Puntland.

 In September 2019, the local community of Damala Hagare passed a resolution against charcoal production, which causes environmental damage.

 Demographics

-The city of Damala Hagare is unique.
-It is a city split into two towns or settlements.
-One is primarily inhabited by the Dhulbahante, mainly the Naleye Ahmed sub-lineage of the Mohamoud Garad.
-The second settlement is mainly inhabited by the Warsangeli clans.
+The town of Damala Hagare is unique in its composition and size.
+It is partially divided into two areas or settlements.
+Bahogeyslabe, Gerad Abdalle Warsangeli constitute 85% of the population while a section of Dhulbahante, mainly the Naleye Ahmed sub-lineage of the Mohamoud Garad live on the western side.
+An important surrounding area known as “Dooxadda Dureera” is also inhabited by the Bahogeyslabe of Warsangeli clans.